 KWMC and Eight approached us for help with developing the talents of their team, recognising their skillset and growing their experience in the creative sector.

 We held interviews with young creatives they knew, to piece together all the talent they had and work out their suitability for projects and roles.
-We mentored two of their team, George, a web developer and Mica, a designer, on a live project, providing support and advice.
+We mentored two of their team, George, a web developer and Mica, a designer, in-context on a live project, providing support and advice.

 George Hieron – Web Developer at Eight